circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ## Authoring parameterized jobs
 {: #authoring-parameterized-jobs }

-It is possible to invoke the same job more than once in the workflows stanza of `config.yml`, passing any necessary parameters as subkeys to the job.
-See the parameters section above for details of syntax usage.
+It is possible to invoke the same job more than once in the workflows stanza of `.circleci/config.yml`, passing any necessary parameters as subkeys to the job.
+See the [Parameters syntax section](#parameter-syntax) above for details of syntax usage.

 Example of defining and invoking a parameterized job in a `config.yml`: